Sansevieria Trifasciata Whitney

 You don't need to fertilize your Snake Plant Whitney, but you can do it twice a year during the summer season.

-- Bedrooms and living rooms are good spots to put your Sansevieria because it remove air toxins.
+Bedrooms and living rooms are good spots to put your Sansevieria because it removes air toxins.

 The videos might not be about exactly the same plant, but the same variety.
 In most cases, this not relevant because many of the varieties have the same requirements.